Trio face fox-hunting charges

 Three Nottinghamshire fox-hunters face trial after breaching the Hunting Act.

-The trio, all from North Nottinghamshire villages each stand charged with one count of hunting a while mammal with dogs.
+The trio, all from North Nottinghamshire villages, each stand charged with one count of hunting a wild mammal with dogs.

 It is alleged that on January 20 they hunted a wild mammal with a dog at land south of Heleship Lane in Laneham, Nottinghamshire, and that the hunt was not protected under one of the exemptions of the Hunting Act.